MAY

 EU-COST-NUS Workshop: Blastocystis Culture & Applications

-Total Registrations: 29
+Total Registrations: 36

 Description

 Blastocystis is an emerging protistan parasite found in a bewildering array of mammals, birds, reptiles, amphibians, and insects.
-In humans, it colonizes the large intestines and may be associated with asymptomatic carries status of actue bowel diseases.
+In humans, it colonizes the large intestines and may be associated with asymptomatic carrier status or acute bowel diseases.
 Much of what is known about Blastocystis molecular and call biology, biochemistry, drug susceptibility, host-parasite interactions and, more recently, role in the gut microbiome, is possible through the use of purified (axenic) cultures.
 Axenization is a laborious and long drawn process, and hence, there are only a handful of laboratories worldwide that possess axenic cultures of Blastocystis.
 Pure cultures are also vital in implicating a specific role of Blastocystis in in vitro and in in vivo host-parasite studies.

 The aim of this 3-day workshop is to provide hands on exposure to our participants on methods related to Blastocystis axenic culture and its applications.
 Our workshop will consist of scientific talks and discussions during the morning sessions, and will continue with laboratory sessions in the afternoon.
 Topic covered include culture protocols, bioimaging, genetic manipulation, host-parasite interactions, and microbiome.
 Experts in these areas will deliver lectures during the morning sessions and instructors will guide participants on related methodologies during the laboratory session.